WSG23/yosai_intel_dashboard_fresh/docs/callback_architecture.md

 # Callback Architecture

-The dashboard routes events through a unified callback layer. `TrulyUnifiedCallbacks` wraps the Dash app and exposes a single `.callback` decorator.
-This decorator behaves like `app.callback` but also registers the function with the internal `CallbackManager`.
+The dashboard routes events through a unified callback layer. `TrulyUnifiedCallbacks` wraps the Dash app and exposes a single `.callback` (alias `.unified_callback`) decorator.
+This behaves like `app.callback` but also registers the function with the internal callback registry so callbacks can be tracked and grouped by namespace.

 ## Registering Callbacks